Beaver Scouts (The Scout Association): Membership

 Beaver Scouts is, as of 2020, currently the third biggest section run by the Scout Association, behind Cub Scouts and Scouts respectively.
 From the mid-2000s until 2018 the number of Beaver Scouts had been steadily increasing, and from the same point to date the number of Beaver Scout colonies has increased every year.
 There was a slight decrease in numbers between 2018 and 2020 which matches a similar decline in the overall birthrate; 2012 was the high point for births in the UK with these children reaching Beaver Scout age in 2018.
-The COVID-19 pandemic caused a significant decline between 2020 and 2021 as scouting activities were suspended.
+The COVID-19 pandemic caused a significant decline between 2020 and 2021 as scouting activities were suspended with membership numbers mirroring those of twelve years prior in the years that followed.

 Promise

 In common with other sections in Scouting, Beaver Scouts make a promise when they start in the section, normally in a ceremony in front of family members.
-The Beaver Scout promise is a simpler version of the Scout promise and makes no reference to a Scout law.
+The Beaver Scout promise is a simpler version of the Scout promise and makes no reference to a Scout law: there is no formal law applicable to Beaver Scouts.

 The promise originally devised for the section, and the promise still used for Christians, Jews and Sikhs is: